fuwafuransu/fuwafuransu/README.md

-My socials are as follows, Tiktok: fuwafuransu Discord: parikou
+My socials are as follows, Tiktok: parikou!!
+Discord: parikou (these are both shared accounts!! but i'm using them mostly outside of a few servers ^_^)

 That is all for now.
 Merci for reading all the way through, mon chou!!